Alexander McQueen: Legacy and tributes

-On 16 February 2010, pop musician and friend Lady Gaga performed an acoustic, jazz rendition of her hit single "Telephone" and segued into "Dance in the Dark" at the 2010 Brit Awards.
+On 16 February 2010, Lady Gaga performed an acoustic, jazz rendition of her hit single "Telephone" and segued into "Dance in the Dark" at the 2010 Brit Awards.
 During the performance, Gaga paid tribute to McQueen, by dedicating a song to him.
 She also commemorated McQueen after accepting her award for Best International Artist, Best International Female, and Best International Album.
 Gaga dedicated a song to him, titled "Fashion of His Love", on the special edition of her third album, Born This Way.
-R&B singer Monica dedicated her music video "Everything To Me" to McQueen.
-Björk, wearing a McQueen outfit, sang "Gloomy Sunday" at the memorial at St. Paul's Cathedral in London.
-Various other musicians, who were friends and collaborators with McQueen, paid tribute following his death, including Kanye West, Courtney Love, and Katy Perry.
+R&B singer Monica dedicated her 2010 music video "Everything To Me" to McQueen.
+Various other musicians, who were admirers, acquaintances and collaborators with McQueen, paid tribute following his death, including Kanye West, Courtney Love, and Katy Perry.

-In March 2010, celebrities including Naomi Campbell, Kate Moss and Annabelle Neilson, among others, paid visual tribute to McQueen by wearing his distinctive 'manta' dresses.
-The 'manta' dresses, inspired by a scuba-diving holiday McQueen took to the Maldives in 2009, came from McQueen's 'Plato's Atlantis' collection of Spring-Summer 2010 which was at the time currently available to purchase.
+In March 2010, celebrities including Naomi Campbell, Kate Moss and Annabelle Neilson paid visual tribute to McQueen by wearing his distinctive 'manta' dresses.
+The 'manta' dresses, inspired by a scuba-diving holiday McQueen took to the Maldives in 2009, came from McQueen's 'Plato's Atlantis' collection of Spring–Summer 2010 which was at the time available to purchase.
 'Manta' dresses had been worn by celebrities such as Daphne Guinness, Noot Seear, Anna Paquin, and Lily Cole prior to his death, and following the announcement that he had died, remaining stocks sold out despite prices starting at £2,800.

 In 2012, McQueen was among the British cultural icons selected by artist Sir Peter Blake to appear in a new version of his most famous artwork—the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album cover—to celebrate the British cultural figures of his life that he most admires.
 McQueen is also given homage in the popular MMO World of Warcraft.
 There is an NPC dedicated to Alexander McQueen that is a Tailoring Trainer named Alexandra McQueen.
 This trainer is also the only one on the horde side that gives a special quest Cloth Scavenging.
 A dress designed by McQueen featured on a commemorative UK postage stamp issued by the Royal Mail in 2012 celebrating Great British Fashion.

 In 2016, a conceptual art piece made by Tina Gorjanc highlighted the possibility for corporations to copyright another human's DNA.
 She created a series out of pig leather tanned and tattooed to appear similar to McQueen's skin.
 She filed patents for her method of replicating McQueen's skin in the lab, and displayed these patents along with the leather collection.
 McQueen's family stated that they did not condone the use of his DNA for fashion projects but acknowledged that this project is exactly the sort of fashion experimentation he would have enjoyed.